ruizdurazo/pookmarks/README.md

 ## Installing locally

 1. Clone the repository
+2. Open the project directory (in your editor or terminal)
-2. Run `npm install`
+3. Run `npm install` or `pnpm install`
-3. Run `npm run build`
+4. Run `npm run build` or `pnpm run build`
-4. Go to `chrome://extensions/`
+5. In Chrome, go to `chrome://extensions/`
-5. Enable "Developer mode"
+6. Enable "Developer mode"
-6. Click "Load unpacked"
+7. Click "Load unpacked"
-7. Select the `dist` folder (the folder that was created when you ran `npm run build`)
+8. Select the `dist` folder (the folder that was created when you ran `npm run build` or `pnpm run build`)